 Field Seminar in Pop Cultural Event Management 2017

+This course has finished.
 This is the homepage for the Field Seminar in Pop Cultural Event Planning and Management taught in the Spring Term 2017.
 The class is co-taught by Takayoshi Yamamura (Centre for Advanced Tourism Studies) and Philip Seaton (Modern Japanese Studies Program).

 Photo: Lake Toyako, Hokkaido

 1) To understand the latest trends in ‘contents tourism’ and the relationship between pop culture and community-based tourism development.

 2) To understand the process of event planning and management.